 When we arrived in Pula, we were warmly greeted in true Croatian hospitality, by our host and her mother.
 Over several glasses of homemade Rakia, together we looked over city maps on their garden patio.

 We were so lucky to have their expertise to guide us otherwise we would have never had the opportunity to find a hidden gem.
-We learned about this tip from our Airbnb host in Pula.
-One of the reasons we love using Airbnb is because we always get such great travel tips from our hosts when visiting their city.
+We learned about this tip from our VRBO host in Pula.
+One of the reasons we love using VRBO is that we always get such great travel tips from our hosts when visiting their city.
 However, for short stays, you may consider staying at one of the top 10 hotels in Pula.

 Our new local friends tipped us off to what they believed was one of the most beautiful stretches of the Istrian coastline on the Kamenjak Peninsula.
 This is where unbeknownst to us, we were headed to retrace the footsteps of the dinosaurs.

 Kamenjak National Park – Istria Croatia

 We drove about 20 minutes from Pula to Premantura, a small town that serves as the entry point to Kamenjak National Park.
 Typically the admittance fee is 40 kunas per car (~ USD 6), but because it was late October, the Premantura tourist office told us that off-season it is free.
 (Simply drive up to one of the gates and it will open automatically.)

 The tourist office gave us an Italian map, so we relied on our favorite free travel map app, and this is when I noticed an amazing discovery….on the coast, it stated “DINOSAUR FOOTPRINTS.”
 Say what?!